"Most people see the world from a sitting or standing vantage."

 Bottom line: dumb people are dumb because they are dumb, not because of the color of their hair.

+Found this amazing post (relevant to our class discussion) on facebook and I had to share it on my blog.
 "A while back, at the entrance of a gym, there was a picture of a very thin and beautiful woman.
 The caption was "This summer, do you want to be a mermaid or a whale?"

 The story goes, a woman (of clothing size unknown) answered the following way: